hb0nes/epic-games-yoink/README.md

 This repository can serve as a example for your own code, or can be used as a full solution.
 The program will log into your account on epicgames.com and add all free games that it finds to your account.
 It uses hCaptcha's own hCaptcha bypass mechanism B-).
 No data is shared with third parties or me.
+I also am not responsible for any misery caused to you by this program.
 # Getting Started
 There are two methods of automatically adding all of these games, manual and automatic.
 ## Manual